top

 • Unveiled – view our hidden painting by acclaimed artist David Folley, plus a range of other exhibitions.

-Spring Programme 2026
+Summer Programme 2026

 These events do not require tickets (just turn up on the night).
 There will be a retiring collection to cover artist and church costs.